Shazalyn/shazalyn.github.io/Cochella Roadtrip.md

     .visuals of Cochella in the Indio valley
     .some obsticles to overcome ie bus breakdown , accidently dropping molly .5 to 7 cards per play cycle
+    .change the btn text color to black on clicking .budget $ shake or jump on update
     .a win or lose finale based either $$ or the outfit seen on someone else

   *Should have